groff_font

 Return to Main Contents

-groff_font - format of groff device and font description files
+device and font description files

-The font files for device
+The device and font description files for a device

 name